-The Board's receivables include interest receivables and GST receivables.
-Receivables are recognised at fair value, usually based on the transaction cost or face value.
-Short term receivables with no stated interest rate are measured at the original invoice amount where the effect of discounting is immaterial.
+The Board's receivables include a receivable due from settlement of a court case, interest receivables and GST receivables.
+Short-term receivables with no stated interest rate are measured at the original invoice amount where the effect of discounting is immaterial.